Choose the Right Focal Length Lens for a Shoot

 shot is...

-Normal lenses, also referred to as medium lenses, can be fixed or variable, and range between 24-105mm.
+Normal lenses, or medium lenses, are either fixed or variable, and range between 24-105mm.
 To best replicate the human eye, use a 50mm with a full-frame sensor or a 35mm with a crop sensor.
-These lenses are ideal for ceremonies, historical documentation and military portraits because they don't distort the image and they recreate the scene from a natural perspective.
-Check whether your normal lens is variable or fixed to make sure you know if you need to bring one lens or many lenses to the shoot.
+These lenses are ideal for ceremonies, historical documentation and military portraits because they don't distort the image but rather recreate the scene from a natural perspective.
+Check whether your normal lens is variable or fixed to determine if you need to bring one or many lenses for a shoot.

 • 24-105mm lens